 “I’m tired, I think I’ll go home now”

 Driving along the Highway 163, Monument Valley slowly came into view.
+I’d wanted to visit Monument Valley ever since I could remember – it’s the ultimate experience on any USA bucketlist.

 This road is actually really really busy.
 It might look like there are no cars on Instagram but that is a lie.
 There are tons and they aren’t stopping for anyone.